-Arrow Mixing Products is a leading manufacturer of overhead mixers and they have many sizes and options available.
+Arrow Mixing Products produces the top mixers for industrial mixing and they have many sizes and options available.
 Sifting through the information and selecting the mixer that works best for your application may seem overwhelming.
 However, it’s easy to navigate this path simply by answering a few key questions about your application, and the properties of the material you are mixing.

 Is there a risk of explosion with the product you’re mixing?